What’s Schema Markup and Why Should You Have it on Your Website?

 Schema Blog Cover Photo

-On the user side, schema shows up as short answers (those big, bold, first-result entries on SERPS) product previews, local maps, and organization information, among other representations (like ratings and reviews for new movie releases).
+On the human side, schema shows up as short answers (those big, bold, first-result entries on SERPS), product previews, local maps, and organization information, among other representations (like ratings and reviews for new movie releases).
 The information is pulled directly from data placed there within the CMS to indicate what the site, or more specifically, what specific content on the site is about.
-More on how it gets there—soon.

 There are many different kinds of schema markup; the top three schema types that are most used are organization, local, and article schema.